Niall71/Project-1-with-template/README.md

 No issues were shown with either serivce and while deploying through github no bugs are other deployment issues were noted.

+## Accessibility

+This site was designed to be fully accessible.
+There is a high degree of contrast between the background and lettering.
+The site is fully accessible for people using screen readers with alt text and descriptors.
+The site is clearly laid out.

 ## Site Development

 I developed this site using Visual Studio Code.
 I heavily relied upon the Introduction to HTML and Introduction to CSS courses on Code Institute, and the examples which I worked through on the LMS.
 This site was coded on my desktop version of VSC and copied directly to the github files which I created.